liquinlab/elm-smile/docs/api.md

 - `clear()`: Clears the stepper state and component registry.
-- `clearCurrentStepData()`: Clears the data for the current step in the stepper. filtered by path pattern.
+- `clearCurrentStepData()`: Clears the data for the current step in the stepper.
 - `updateStepper()`: Updates the internal stepper state.
-- `_visualizeStateMachine()`: Returns a visualization of the current state machine.
+- `recordStep()`: Records the current step data to the experiment data store.

 ### Event Handling